- Purchase the complete Expat Arrivals Calgary Guide (PDF)

 From exploring the open space and parkland in and around the city to partaking in the (traditionally American) pastime of rodeo shows or engaging in Calgary's burgeoning theatre scene, expats are unlikely to endure a boring weekend during their sojourn in Alberta's largest city.

-Over and above the sights listed below, Calgary’s main attraction for expats remains its close proximity to the majestic Rocky Mountains.
-Just an hour's drive away, there's a myriad of outdoor recreational activities on offer among the snowy peaks and gorgeous surrounding lakes.
+Over and above the sights listed below, Calgary’s main attraction for expats remains its proximity to the majestic Rocky Mountains.
+Just an hour's drive away, there are myriad outdoor recreational activities on offer among the snowy peaks and gorgeous surrounding lakes.

 Heritage Park Historical Village